Mogtofu33/contenta-ddev/README.md

 ## Consumer example

-Currently consumers will mostly failed because of ddev router, an Nginx proxy.
+Currently consumers will mostly failed with 403 because of ddev router, an Nginx proxy.
 Here is the [issue](https://github.com/Mogtofu33/contenta-ddev/issues/1).
-Current solution is to open this proxy, each time the stack start / restart you must run:
+A solution is to open this proxy, each time the stack start / restart you must run:

 ```shell
 docker exec -d ddev-router sh -c "echo 'proxy_set_header Origin \"\"; add_header \"Access-Control-Allow-Origin\" \"*\" always;' >> /etc/nginx/conf.d/default.conf"